crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 We recommend you to generate an address only on a trusted and secure computer.
 To further enhance the security, you should consider to run on a air-gapped (offline) machine.
 :::

-::: warning: ALWAYS VERIFY YOUR MNEMONIC WORDS AND ADDRESS To make sure you have backed up the mnemonic words correctly, we recommend you to try to restore your wallet with the mnemonic words and verify the address derived is the same.
+::: warning ALWAYS VERIFY YOUR MNEMONIC WORDS AND ADDRESS To make sure you have backed up the mnemonic words correctly, we recommend you to try to restore your wallet with the mnemonic words and verify the address derived is the same.

 For more details on how to verify your mnemonic words and addresses, please check [Mainnet Address Verification](./mainnet-address-verification.md)
 :::
 There are four ways to generate the mainnet address by using:

 - [Release Binary (CLI)](#a-release-binary-cli);
 - [Ledger Wallet](#b-ledger-wallet);
 - [Programmatically via Crypto.org Chain JavaScript Library](#c-programmatically); and
 - [Crypto.org Chain Desktop Wallet (Beta version)](#d-crypto-org-chain-desktop-wallet-beta).

 ## A. Release Binary (CLI)

 Supported OS: Linux, Mac OS and Windows